 Jill Weber spent her childhood in Michigan City, IN longing to travel.
 This eventually led to a career in archaeology, landing in Philadelphia where she received her Ph.D. in Anthropology from the University of Pennsylvania.
 Since 1992, Jill has worked in Syria, Turkey, Armenia, Oman, Iraq, and Italy.
 Along the way, she gained an intimate knowledge of these countries, their cultures, and native cuisines, which inspired her to open a restaurant back in Philly.

 Evan Malone came to Philly from the mountains of Colorado, and met Jill.
-He also traveled a lot – to Cornell for a Ph.D. in Mechanical and Systems Engineering, which also took him to to Fukuoka, Japan where his team became World Champions of RoboCup (soccer-playing robots), and Gauteng, South Africa, where he helped open an internet cafe.
+He also traveled a lot – to Cornell for a Ph.D. in Mechanical and Systems Engineering, to Fukuoka, Japan where his team became World Champions of RoboCup (soccer-playing robots), and to Gauteng, South Africa, where he helped open an internet cafe.
 At Cornell, Evan helped develop a multi-material desk-top 3D printer to help democratize invention.
 Back in Philly, Evan opened NextFab- a membership-based maker space and business accelerator.

 Building on the success of their first restaurant, Jet Wine Bar, Jill and Evan opened REX 1516 and Cafe Ynez, and are soon to open Sor Ynez.

 In their spare time, Jill and Evan love to travel.
 At home, you’ll find Evan cooking, Jill opening wine, and the cats being crazy.